Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Hardware-Aware Quantization for Efficient FPGA Inference

 \subsection{Quantization and Impact Analysis}

-To prepare the autoencoder for an efficient hardware implementation, the model's inputs, activations, and weights were converted to fixed-point data types.
+To prepare the autoencoder for an efficient hardware implementation, the model’s inputs, activations, and weights were converted to fixed-point data types.
 A mixed-precision scheme was adopted to optimize hardware resource usage while preserving physics performance.
-The final configuration uses a 16-bit fixed-point representation with 6 integer bits, denoted as $<16,6>$, for the model's inputs and layer activations.
-For the computational core of the model, the dense layer's weights and biases were quantized more aggressively to a 10-bit fixed-point representation with 4 integer bits, $<10,4>$.
+The model inputs are represented using a 16-bit fixed-point format with 9 integer bits (including the sign bit), denoted as $<16,9>$.
+For the computational core, the dense layer’s weights and biases are quantized more aggressively to a 10-bit fixed-point representation with 4 integer bits (including the sign bit), $<10,4>$.
+The ReLU activation is quantized to $<10,7>$, which effectively means that the latent space is represented by two 10-bit numbers.
+The decoder is left to be trained and evaluated at full precision, as it is never going to be deployed on the FPGA itself.

+The choice of weight precision is supported by the quantization scan shown in Figure~7.
+During the quantization procedure, the internal weights, biases, and activations were quantized using the same total bit-width, while allowing for different allocations of integer bits.
+This reflects the differing dynamic ranges of these quantities: weights and biases are typically confined to a narrow range close to zero, whereas activations span a broader range and therefore require more integer bits to avoid saturation.
+In the final configuration, weights and biases are represented using $<10,4>$, while the latent space activation is quantized to $<10,7>$.
+This ensures that the compressed representation remains both numerically stable and compatible with fixed-point FPGA implementation.
+The reconstruction error improves significantly as precision increases from 2 to 8 bits and begins to plateau around 10 bits.
+This indicates that lower precisions introduce significant information loss, while higher precisions yield negligible performance gains.

-This choice is supported by the quantization scan shown in Figure~\ref{fig:mse_vs_quant}.
-The reconstruction error (MSE) improves significantly as precision increases from 2 to 8 bits and begins to plateau around 10 bits.
-Additionally, Figure~\ref{fig:mse_vs_quant} shows the histograms of MSE values on the test sample for the full-precision and for the quantized models.
-This confirms that using a 10-bit precision for the weights provides a reconstruction performance nearly identical to that of a full-precision model, justifying the aggressive quantization.
+Figure~7 additionally shows the distribution of MSE values on the test sample for both the full-precision and quantized models.
+The close agreement between these distributions demonstrates that 10-bit weight precision provides reconstruction performance nearly identical to that of the full-precision model.
 This hardware-aware compression drastically reduces the model's complexity with a negligible impact on its ability to reconstruct the original pulse shapes.

+The resources that a model uses can be further reduced by adjusting the bit-width and rounding behaviour of the calculations required to emulate the matrix multiplication and sum in the forward pass.
+Two options are presented in this work, both using a fixed precision of $<30,17>$.
+The ``full'' model (pink line in Fig.~\ref{fig:reco}) implements rounding to the closest representable value and an overflow protection, whereas the ``nano'' model (orange line in Fig.~\ref{fig:reco}) uses truncation instead of rounding and does not have an overflow protection.
+We include both models because the latter provides lower resource utilization, but the former exactly replicates the quantized Python implementation using qKeras, making algorithm performance testing more practical.